New Gods: Volume 1 (1971)

-Kirby fans consider the three-issue arc in New Gods #6–8 to be the peak of Kirby's artistic work.
+Some Kirby fans consider the three-issue arc in New Gods #6–8 to be the peak of Kirby's artistic work.
 Jason Sacks and Keith Dallas say that issue #6, "The Glory Boat", "juxtaposes several of [Kirby's] favorite themes: the conflict between generations, the ways that pacifism is forced to confront violence, and, of course, the continuing battle between Apokolips and New Genesis, all drawn in some of the most spectacular art of his career."
 Charles Hatfield says that the story's conclusion: "...is a pure example of Kirby's technological sublime, at once redemptive and seductive, healing and cataclysmic...
 This rhapsodic episode suggests a glorying in, but also a fearful ambivalence about, the blurring of the living and the technological."

 Issue #7, "The Pact", sought to explain the backstory of the New Gods.
 Sacks and Keith said: "While the story can also be read as a commentary and critique of the Vietnam War (as it's all about the ambiguity and moral costs of war), 'The Pact' is a creation myth in comics form, providing readers deeper context about both the struggle between Apokolips and New Genesis and the great sacrifices that have to be made to create peace in the face of overwhelming destruction."

 Despite the creative strength of Kirby's material, the book's sales slipped steadily after a strong start.
 New Gods was cancelled with issue #11 (Oct–Nov 1972), and the last issue of Forever People was also #11 (August–September 1972).
 The Apokolips/New Genesis war was left unresolved.

 Kirby's production assistant at the time, Mark Evanier, explained:

 "Folks forget but the New Gods saga was intended to be a limited series ...
 There was no intention that these characters would go on forever.
 After Jack's books started getting good sales figures, DC demanded that we keep them going and use guest stars like Deadman, which we were very much against doing.
 So Kirby had this novel he was forever stuck in the middle of – he could never get to the last chapter. ...
 You can spot the issues where Jack kind of gave up trying to advance the story of Darkseid and Orion and was marking time.
 If those books had been intended from the start to run indefinitely, they would have been done very differently."

 Despite the sales failure of the book, Kirby's work has remained an inspiration for future comics creators.
 Comics historian Les Daniels observed in 1995: "Kirby's mix of slang and myth, science fiction and the Bible, made for a heady brew, but the scope of his vision has endured."